acquia/lightning/README.md

 For more information on local development, see CONTRIBUTING.md.

-### How to uninstall Lightning
-Lightning is an installation profile, so there's no "officially" sanctioned way to remove it.
-The procedure outlined here is one that you do **at your own risk**, and in the worst case scenario **it has the potential to break your site**, so proceed with caution!
-It _highly_ recommended to first attempt this in a development environment before doing it in production.

-That said:
-1. Change the current installation profile from Lightning to Standard, or another installation profile of your choice: `drush config:set core.extension profile standard`.
-2. Uninstall any Lightning modules you are not actively using.
-3. If needed, export your configuration to account for changes made by outgoing modules.
-4. You may be using modules that ship with Lightning -- ensure that all of them are explicitly listed as requirements in your project's composer.json file, in at least the same version you were already using.
-For example, if you are using Panelizer 4.2 or later, you should run `composer require --no-update drupal/panelizer:^4.2`.
-   This is **very important**, because your site is likely to break if you remove Lightning before ensuring that all the modules you need are being required by Composer.
-If you need to continue using a particular Lightning module, you can require it just as you would any other Drupal module; for example, `composer require --no-update drupal/lightning_api:^4.1`.
-(Note that this "à la carte" style only works with Lightning 3 or later.)
-5. Remove `acquia/lightning` from your composer.json file: `composer remove --no-update acquia/lightning`.
-6. Explicitly require Drupal core in your composer.json file: `composer require --no-update drupal/core:~8.7.0`.
-   You should specify the same minor version of core that you were using when Lightning was installed.
-7. Run `composer update`.
-8. You should now be all set.
-If you ever reinstall the site, you will need to specify the installation profile (probably Standard), either in the web installer, `drush site:install PROFILENAME`, or as a configuration parameter for BLT.

 [issue_queue]: https://www.drupal.org/project/issues/lightning "Lightning Issue Queue"
 [meta_release]: https://www.drupal.org/node/2670686 "Lightning Meta Releases Issue"
 [template]: https://github.com/acquia/lightning-project "Composer-based project template"